alex0tamiette/steam64ID-Discord-Bot/README.md

 Even public profiles may not have some info, so we check and replace some fields with "Not Found" if that's the case

-• We make a embed for the bot to reply on the same channel
+• We make a embed for the bot to reply on the same channel and done!

 ---------------------------------------------------------------------------------------------------------

 #Notes

 • The data/time field from Steam is on Unix format, like this > 1378747359
-So I had to convert the date, then to a string and finally cut it down to get this > Tue Oct 11 2005 13:07:48
+So I had to convert the date, make it a string and finally cut it down to get this > Tue Oct 11 2005 13:07:48

 • This bot was created for admins/moderators, if you use it right there's only 2 scenarios for the error function to be called
 The ID provided is wrong or the Username provided wasn't found.
 (Assuming Steam API is working of course)